 Occasionally I have been gifted with new packs by supporters which is always wonderful.
 I am still looking for sources of new packs which are affordable.

-A few things to know: We’re looking for medium sized packs, what are usually known as day-packs.
-These are bigger than children’s book bags and smaller than large backpacker’s packs.
-Frame packs are no good – I tried it – no one wants something that bulky.
-Also, the packs should be well-made, subdued colors, no prints, flowers or large advertising logos (small brand names are OK).
+A few things to know: We’re looking for medium sized packs, what would probably be called large day-packs.
+These are bigger than regular day packs or children’s book bags.
+They would be labeled as 30L or 40L, meaning 30 or 40 liters internal capacity.
+We can also use larger backpacking packs as many people to whom we give them are traveling.
+Internal frame packs are good but the old aluminum external frame packs are not – I tried it – no one wants something that awkward and bulky.
+Also, the packs should be well-made, with good zippers and straps, subdued colors, no prints, flowers or large advertising logos (small brand names are OK).
 The reason for this is that they should not attract attention or be embarrassing to the user.
 Things that attract attention are often stolen in their world or can instigate altercations, the last thing we want.
+Check out the video on our Donation Page that shows which packs we can and can't use HERE.

 The packs should be nondescript but of the best quality possible.
 Since they will be heavily used, check them carefully for rips, open seams, broken zippers or damaged Velcro closures and repair these if necessary.
-If they are not really clean, I throw them in the washing machine which sometimes reveals flaws that need to be fixed.
-They have to be sturdy and clean with all the handles and straps intact.
-Cost-wise, I budget around $5 apiece for used backpacks with the actual range being $3-8 or so.
+If they are not really clean, the best way to clean them I've found is to take them to one of those do-it-yourself car washes and spray them with soap and a rinsing spray and then dry them in the sun.
+Cost-wise, I budget around $5 apiece for used backpacks bought at garage sales with the actual range being $3-10 or so.
 I’ve found that if I tell people at garage sales about the project and show them some of the literature I carry in my car, they frequently will donate items in their sale which is a great help.
+New packs on Amazon.com (see our Amazon.com Wish List) run around $25.

 I have the contents of my packs divided into 4 rough categories.
 If you like, you can see a more detailed sourcing list HERE.